adamalbrecht/jquery.smart-table-filter/README.md

 ## Custom Filter Functions

 You can call custom filtering functions if you need logic more complex than simply matching strings.
-For example, in the HTML markup above, we'd like to have a 'randomFilter' function that hides/shows rows at random.
+For example, perhaps we'd like to have a 'randomFilter' function that hides/shows rows at random.
 To create it, we simply pass it in as an option.
 The function should take 2 arguments: the value selected in the filter input and the cell that's being tested against the filter.
 Return true if the cell passes the filter, false if it doesn't.

 ```javascript
 $('table.smart-filter-example').smartTableFilter({